 Successful entrepreneurs know that focusing on what they can actually be productive at is what helps them become productive.

 SEO and digital marketing guru, Neil Patel said,

 “I’m only good at a few things so I choose to do only those tasks.
 What about everything else in life?
 Other people are good at doing those things, so I pay them to do it.
 When it comes to my businesses, I only contribute 0.08% of the team’s total work time.
 The things I choose to do are the high value tasks that I’m good at.”

 Self discovery helps you know what you can’t do so you don’t frustrate yourself and reduce your productivity in trying to do them.

 Some other times, your weaknesses might be indispensable to the success of your business.
 At such times, awareness of those weaknesses will help you work out a learning plan to acquire the skills.

-If you understand you don’t understand sales, an inevitable part of your business, you know you should either learn to sell or you will soon be out of business.
-Self discovery in entrepreneurship helps you identify weaknesses you should outsource or develop
+If you realise you don’t understand sales, an inevitable part of your business, you know you should either learn to sell or you will soon be out of business.

 3. Self-discovery helps you identify your passions to pursue